 Table 3.
-Mean observed total length-at-age (mm) and minimum and maximum total lengths for female Pygmy Whitefish from this study and from Keweenaw Bay (KB) and Isle Royale (IR) Lake Superior (Eschmeyer & Bailey 1955); Flathead Lake (FL) (Weisel et al. 1973); Brooks Lake (BKL) and Naknek Lake (NL) (Heard & Hartman 1966); Cluculz Lake (CL), Tacheeda Lake (TL), MacLure Lake (ML), and McLeese Lake (MLL) (McCart 1963); and Dina Lake #1 (DL1) (McPhail & Zemlak 20001).
+Mean observed total length-at-age (mm) and minimum and maximum total lengths for female Pygmy Whitefish from this study and from Keweenaw Bay (KB) and Isle Royale (IR) Lake Superior (Eschmeyer and Bailey, 1955); Flathead Lake (FL) (Weisel et al., 1973); Brooks Lake (BKL) and Naknek Lake (NL) (Heard and Hartman, 1966); Cluculz Lake (CL), Tacheeda Lake (TL), MacLure Lake (ML), and McLeese Lake (MLL) (McCart 1963); and Dina Lake #1 (DL1) (McPhail and Zemlak, 20001).
 Lengths for populations marked with an asterisk were converted from fork to total length using the formula in Heard and Hartman (1966).
-The results from this study are predicted means from Von Bertalanffy growth models and values in parentheses are bootstrapped 95% confidence intervals.
+The results from this study are predicted means from Von Bertalanffy growth models and values in parentheses are bootstrapped 95% confidence intervals